A Radical Geography Community

 Rohit’s interests span critical social theory, urban studies and political ecology with a regional focus on Southern Africa and India.
 Current projects concern the tension-laden geographies of extraction in a Zambian mining enclave, and dynamic urban ecologies in Delhi.
 Rohit is also engaged in multiple initiatives aimed at enhancing capacities for African Studies in Asia and Asian Studies in Africa.

 Peter North, Department of Geography, University of Liverpool, UK

 Pete has a long standing interest in social movements, utopias and alternative economic experiments.
 He is the author of two books on alternative currency movements, focussing on radical financial experiments in the UK, New Zealand, Hungary and Argentina.
 His current research focuses on radical local economic development strategies as a response to climate change and peak oil, and on local climate change activism.

-Jenny Pickerill, Department of Geography, University of Leicester, UK
+Paul Routledge, School of Geography, University of Leeds, UK

 Omar Jabary Salamanca, Middle East and North Africa Research Group, Ghent University, Belgium

 Omar’s work lies at the interface of human and political geography.
 His current research deals with spatial modalities of settler colonialism and uneven development in Palestine.
 In particular he looks at the ways in which the materialities of infrastructure networks are co-produced and how they advance and sustain political and socio-economic segregation in practice.
 He is also interested in aid and development intervention, geographies of resistance and solidarity, and the Middle East.

 Ian Shaw, School of Geographical and Earth Sciences, University of Glasgow, UK